KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 system-installed layers.
 You can direct the loader to look for layers in a specific folder by defining the "VK\_LAYER\_PATH" environment variable.
 This will override the mechanism used for finding system-installed layers.
-Because layers of interest may exist in several disinct folders on a system, this environment variable can containis several paths seperated by the operating specific path separator.
+Because layers of interest may exist in several distinct folders on a system, this environment variable can contains several paths separated by the operating specific path separator.
 On Windows, each separate folder should be separated in the list using a semi-colon.
-On Linux, each folder name should be separated using a colon.
+On Linux and MacOS, each folder name should be separated using a colon.

 If "VK\_LAYER\_PATH" exists, **only** the folders listed in it will be scanned